 Last week, we reported about a critical zero-day flaw in WordPress that was silently patched by the company before hackers have had their hands on the nasty bug to exploit millions of WordPress websites.

 To ensure the security of millions of websites and its users, WordPress delayed the vulnerability disclosure for over a week and worked closely with security companies and hosts to install the patch, ensuring that the issue was dealt with in short order before it became public.
 Finding out their site vulnerabilities could have been as simple as enlisting the services of Cobalt to simulate attacks and locate any weaknesses present.

 The vulnerability resided in WordPress REST API that would lead to the creation of new flaws, allowing an unauthenticated attacker to delete pages or modify all pages on unpatched websites and redirect their visitors to malicious exploits and a large number of attacks.

-There is so many ways to hack a WordPress Website, pirates already know it better than anyone else.
+There are so many ways to hack a WordPress Website, pirates already know it better than anyone else.
 But do you know it too?
 Do you know against what you need to be protected?

 It’s important to learn how a website can be broken, stolen, how intruders can take your place.

 Attackers have taken a liking to a content-injection vulnerability disclosed last week and patched in WordPress 4.7.2 that experts say has been exploited to deface 1.5M sites so far.